zumikiti/in-60-seconds/README.md

 and unique GitPitch features -
 [Snap Layouts](https://gitpitch.com/docs/layout-features/snap-position-layouts).

-Traditional markdown presentation tools and services offer little control over the layout of content on slides.
+Most markdown presentation tools and services offer little control over the layout of content on slides.
 But GitPitch gives you complete control over slide-content layout.
 The same kind of flexibility you may have enjoyed when working with old fashioned *drag-and-drop* tools like Powerpoint and